-Virginia has one level of licensing for mental health counselors: Licensed Professional Counselor, or LPC.
-You can become an LPC by meeting education and examination requirements and completing a post-master residency.
+Virginia has one level of licensure for mental health counselors: licensed professional counselor (LPC).
+Candidates for LPC licensure must meet education and examination requirements and must complete a post-master's residency.

-- Professionals Who Can be Licensed Counselors in Virginia
+Other Professionals Who Can Be Licensed as Counselors

 - Theories of counseling and psychotherapy